kmaida/rota-slackbot/README.md

-# Rota Slack App
+# rota-slackbot

-`rota` is a Slackbot I wrote for internal team use at [Gatsby](https://gatsbyjs.com) to manage team rotations.
+`rota` is a Slack app / bot I wrote for internal team use at [Gatsby](https://gatsbyjs.com) to manage team rotations.
 This app was built with the [Bolt JavaScript Slack app framework](https://github.com/slackapi/bolt).

 ## Commands